 Load generators can be hosted on local computers or in a cloud account.
-To host a load generator on the cloud, you must have access to a cloud account that will host the load generator, and your cloud account must be set up for provisioning load generators.
+To host a load generator on the cloud, you must have access to a cloud account, and your cloud account must be set up for provisioning load generators.

 Note: All costs incurred by the provisioning of cloud machines through LoadRunner Professional are external to LoadRunner Professional.
 They are the sole responsibility of the user, and are subject to the cloud vendor's pricing schedule.